FindMySchool LogoFindMySchool

 The school's values, Discover, Realise, Honour, Shape, are not corporate slogans but lived principles.
 In Ofsted's 2021 inspection, inspectors noted that pupils enjoy a rich, stimulating, and ambitious curriculum.
 The atmosphere is one where boys and girls want to be, not where they feel perpetually tested.
 Behaviour is good; pupils display self-control in lessons and respect toward staff, though some instances of peer unkindness are acknowledged and addressed by leaders.
 The report specifically highlighted the school's striking celebration of diversity through its curriculum, reflecting the 56% ethnic minority population that enriches the school community.

-The data is striking.
-Denmark Road ranks 123rd for GCSE outcomes, placing it in the elite tier in England (top 3%, FindMySchool data).
-Locally, it holds the 1st position among secondary schools in Gloucester, a position it has maintained consistently across inspection cycles.
+The data remains striking.
+Denmark Road ranks 276th for GCSE academic outcomes, placing it within the top 10% in England (FindMySchool data).
+Locally, it holds 3rd position among secondary schools in Gloucester, keeping it firmly within the city's leading selective-school group.

-In 2024, average Attainment 8 scores reached 77, well above the England average of approximately 46.
-At GCSE, 78% of all entries achieved grades 9–7 (A*/A equivalent), compared to the England average of 54%.
-The proportion reaching grade 5 or above in English Baccalaureate subjects sat at 65%, against the national figure of 41%.
-Progress 8 scores averaged +0.94, indicating that pupils make above-average progress from their starting points, accounting for their prior attainment.
+In the current 2024-25 / 2025 dataset, average Attainment 8 scores reached 72.9.
+At GCSE, 65.4% of published grades were 9-7 (A*/A equivalent), while 61.9% achieved grade 5 or above in English Baccalaureate subjects.
+Progress 8 scores averaged +0.93, indicating that pupils make above-average progress from their starting points, accounting for their prior attainment.
 This is critical: entry to the school is selective, so pupils arrive already high-attaining.
 The Progress 8 figure confirms they are pushed further still.

-The sixth form, which admits boys alongside girls, achieves equally impressive grades.
-The school ranks 425th (FindMySchool ranking), placing it in the top 16% in England and 2nd locally.
-In recent results, 70% of A-level entries achieved A*-B grades, with 45% reaching A*/A. Over 50% of sixth form pupils achieved at least one grade A or A* across their subjects, with 23% achieving straight A grades at A-level.
-This consistency across cohorts suggests the teaching is relentlessly strong rather than driven by selection effects alone.
+The sixth form, which admits boys alongside girls, achieves strong grades.
+The school ranks 641st for A-level academic outcomes (FindMySchool ranking) and 3rd locally in Gloucester.
+In 2025, 60% of A-level entries achieved A*-B grades, with 30% reaching A*/A and 10% at A*.
+These current results suggest the teaching is strong rather than driven by selection effects alone.

 England ranks and key metrics (where available)